Faraón Love Shady: 2000–2019: Early life and music debut

-Jesús Paye Amaru was born on July 25, 2000, in Arequipa, Peru, the third of seven siblings and the son of farming parents.
-He worked as a street vendor of different products and got on the buses to sing, as a source of work.
+Jesús was born on July 25, 2000, in Arequipa, Peru, the third of seven siblings and the child of two farmers.
+He worked as a street vendor of different products and got on buses to sing, as a source of work.

-Under the pseudonym of Faraón Love Shady, he began creating content on his social networks, mainly making challenges and video blogs of his life in Arequipa.
-His rise to fame at this stage is due to the fact that the Peruvian YouTuber Andynsane published a video about him.
+Under the pseudonym of Faraón Love Shady, he began creating content on social media, mainly doing challenges and video blogs about his life in Arequipa.
+His rise to fame was heavily influenced by the Peruvian YouTuber Andynsane who published a video about him.
 Jesús was presented as the "replacement for Tapir 590".

-In August 2019, he debuted in music with his first single "Sin condón".
+In August 2019, he debuted his single "Sin Condón".
 In November 2019, he released his second single "Panocha", which was more successful and managed to position itself in YouTube trends in Peru.

 2020–2021: "Panocha Remix" and viral explosion

-In June 2020, he publishes "Panocha Remix" in collaboration with Puerto Rican singers Jon Z and Ele A el Dominio.
-That same month, he released for Bolivian singer Qmayb the single "Una cunumi (Remix)" featuring J Gonzo, Ose, and Xvideo Token; and "Por el asterisco" with Puerto Rican rapper Kevvo.
+In June 2020, he published "Panocha Remix" in collaboration with Puerto Rican rappers Jon Z and Ele A el Dominio.
+That same month, he released the single "Una Cunumi (remix)" featuring J Gonzo, Ose, and Xvideo Token for Bolivian singer Qmayb; and "Por el Asterisco" with Puerto Rican rapper Kevvo.

-In August 2020, he released his most popular song on YouTube "Oh me vengo", with which he again ranked first in trends on YouTube in Peru and in four days reached the figure of one million views.
-That same month he released "Soy guapo".
+In August 2020, he released his most popular song on YouTube "Oh, Me Vengo", with which he again ranked first in trends on YouTube in Peru and in four days reached the figure of one million views.
+That same month he released "Soy Guapo".
 These two songs were the first he made with the record label Híbrido Gang Music, whose name alludes to what he calls his fans, "híbrido gang".

 After the growth of his popularity, Love Shady was interviewed by media such as Trap House Latino, La Zona, and Billboard Argentina.
-In November 2020, he was invited to the América Televisión TV show El reventonazo de la chola, where he performed the song "Ponte mascarilla" with Peruvian singer La Tigresa del Oriente.
+In November 2020, he was invited to the América Televisión TV show El Reventonazo de la Chola, where he performed the song "Ponte Mascarilla" with Peruvian singer La Tigresa del Oriente.
 Later, he participated in Trap Live Peru 2020, a virtual concert produced by Blackstar Records.

-In July 2021 he released "Duro 2 Horas Remix" featuring American-Uruguayan comedian and musician El Bananero.

-In September 2021, he published "Gamer Over Fantasmay", a diss directed to Argentine rapper Zaramay.
-Previously, both had discrepancies in social networks.
-The video clip on YouTube managed to enter the list of trends in Peru, Argentina, and other Spanish-speaking countries.
+In July 2021 he released "Duro 2 Horas Remix" featuring American-Uruguayan comedian El Bananero.
+In September 2021, he published "Gamer Over, Fantasmay", a diss directed to Argentine rapper Zaramay.
+Previously, they had been feuding on social media.
+The music video on YouTube managed to enter the list of trends in Peru, Argentina, and other Spanish-speaking countries.